ithllc/ARGOS_Proof_of_Concept/docs/Architecture.md

     -   This module is imported at the top of all key scripts to ensure variables are loaded before they are needed.

 ### 3.2.
 FastAPI Gateway (`src/main.py`)
--   **Purpose**: Serves as the primary entry point for the application.
+-   **Purpose**: Serves as the primary entry point for the production application.
 -   **Responsibilities**:
-    -   Uses the `get_fast_api_app` function from the Google Agent Development Kit (ADK).
+    -   Provides RESTful API endpoints for task decomposition, paper retrieval, and status monitoring.
-    -   This function automatically discovers and loads all ADK-compatible agents from the `src/agents/` directory.
+    -   Manages WebSocket connections for real-time communication (`/ws/{client_id}` and `/ws/live`).
-    -   It serves the ADK's built-in web UI for development and testing, which can be used to interact with the loaded agents.
+    -   Integrates CopilotKit (AG-UI) endpoints to expose selected ADK agents at `/copilotkit/*`.
-    -   Manages the underlying API endpoints required for the ADK framework to operate.
+    -   Manages the underlying API endpoints required for the ADK framework to operate (but does not use `get_fast_api_app` in production mode).
     -   Includes a dedicated WebSocket endpoint (`/ws/live`) for real-time voice interaction with the ADK Live protocol.

 ### 3.3.
 Redis (`src/redis_client.py`)